Monism: History

+Material monism can be traced back to the pre-Socratic philosophers who sought to understand the arche or basic principle of the universe in terms of different material causes.
+These included Thales, who argued that the basis of everything was water, Anaximenes, who claimed it was air, and Heraclitus who believed it to be fire.
+Later, Parmenides described the world as "One", which could not change in any way.
+Zeno of Elea defended this view of everything being a single entity through his paradoxes, which aim to show the existence of time, motion and space to be illusionary.

+Baruch Spinoza argued that 'God or Nature' (Deus sive Natura) is the only substance of the universe, which can be referred to as either 'God' or 'Nature' (the two being interchangeable).
+This is because God/Nature has all the possible attributes and no two substances can share an attribute, which means there can be no other substances than God/Nature.

+Monism has been discussed thoroughly in Indian philosophy and Vedanta throughout their history starting as early as the Rig Veda.
 The term monism was introduced in the 18th century by Christian von Wolff in his work Logic (1728), to designate types of philosophical thought in which the attempt was made to eliminate the dichotomy of body and mind and explain all phenomena by one unifying principle, or as manifestations of a single substance.

 The mind–body problem in philosophy examines the relationship between mind and matter, and in particular the relationship between consciousness and the brain.
 The problem was addressed by René Descartes in the 17th century, resulting in Cartesian dualism, and by pre-Aristotelian philosophers, in Avicennian philosophy, and in earlier Asian and more specifically Indian traditions.

-It was later also applied to the theory of absolute identity set forth by Hegel and Schelling.
+Monism was later also applied to the theory of absolute identity set forth by Hegel and Schelling.
 Thereafter the term was more broadly used, for any theory postulating a unifying principle.
 The opponent thesis of dualism also was broadened, to include pluralism.
 According to Urmson, as a result of this extended use, the term is "systematically ambiguous".

 According to Jonathan Schaffer, monism lost popularity due to the emergence of analytic philosophy in the early twentieth century, which revolted against the neo-Hegelians.
 Rudolf Carnap and A. J. Ayer, who were strong proponents of positivism, "ridiculed the whole question as incoherent mysticism".

 The mind–body problem has reemerged in social psychology and related fields, with the interest in mind–body interaction and the rejection of Cartesian mind–body dualism in the identity thesis, a modern form of monism.
 Monism is also still relevant to the philosophy of mind, where various positions are defended.